Fangchuan: Geography

 Fangchuan is located along the Tumen River, near the China–North Korea–Russia tripoint where the borders of the three countries converge.
 Nearby settlements along the border include Tumangang in North Korea and Khasan in Russia.
 Historically, Fangchuan had access to Lake Khasan and the Sea of Japan (located 15 km away), but access is now cut off by North Korean and Russian territory.

 Administration

 The village is administered as part of Jingxin, a town which is under the jurisdiction of Hunchun, the easternmost city of Yanbian Korean Autonomous Prefecture.

 Tourism

 The Chinese government promotes Fangchuan as an open-air folk museum and a symbol of interethnic unity between the Han Chinese and (Chinese) Koreans.
 Fangchuan's official nickname is the "First Village of the East" (东方第一村; 동방제1촌).

+Visitors to the top floor of Longhu Pavilion (龙虎阁 (Dragon and Tiger Pavilion)) can view China, North Korea, and Russia all "in one glance".

 The village is surrounded by the Fangchuan National Scenic Area, a designated tourist zone.
 It covers 20 km2 of mountainous, forested terrain.
 The area has a temperate, maritime, monsoon climate that is mild and humid, suitable for a variety of flora and fauna, including several species of endangered birds.
 Locals sell seafood caught in nearby waters, such as river shrimps (Macrobrachium), river crabs (Eriocheir sinensis), salmon, and crucian carp.